Zakarid Armenia: Mongol and Kipchak invasions

 Zakarid Prince Grigor Khaghbakian on horse, in his khatchkar (1233).

 In 1220, according to the 13th century Armenian historian Kirakos Gandzaketsi, started the first Mongol incursions under Subutai, part of the Mongol invasions of Georgia.
 This first wave was only composed of 3 tümen (30,000 men), and was actually on a search for the fugitive Khwarizmian ruler Muhammad II of Khwarazm.
 The Zakarids served under the Georgian king George IV of Georgia to repulse them, with Ivane I Zakarian acting as atabeg (Governor General) and Amirspasalar (Commander-in-chief), their army only half the size of the Mongol one.
-The Georgiand and Armenians were defeated, but the Mongol retreated with heavy losses.
+The Georgians and Armenians were defeated, but the Mongol retreated with heavy losses.
 The Mongols came back the following year, but were blocked on the road to Tbilissi by an army of 70,000.
 The Mongols again won, but retreated to Tabriz.
 A third encounter the same year virtually annihilated the Georgian army, and the Mongols continued north to confront the Kipchaks at far as Soldaia, and the Rus' Principalities at the Battle of the Kalka River.
 Before dying, George IV made an alliance with the Sultanate of Rum, by marrying his sister Rusudan to Ghias ad-Din, son of the emir of Erzurum.

 In 1222, the Kipchaks, fleeing from Mongol devastation, came to the Armenian city of Gandzak, where they encountered the troops of the atabeg Ivane Zakarian, who were again defeated.
 Although the Georgians ultimately prevailed in 1223, the Zakarian Prince Grigor Khaghbakian was captured and tortured to death by the Kipchak Turks.

-When the Khwarazmians under Jalal al-Din Mangburni invaded the region in 1226-1230, Dvin was ruled by the aging Ivane, who had given Ani to his nephew Shahnshah, son of Zakare.
+When the Khwarazmians under Jalal al-Din Mangburni invaded the region in 1226–1230, Dvin was ruled by the aging Ivane, who had given Ani to his nephew Shahnshah, son of Zakare.
 Dvin was lost, but Kars and Ani did not surrender.

-The Mongols led a major offensive in 1238-39, and took Ani in 1239.
+The Mongols led a major offensive in 1238–39, and took Ani in 1239.
 They obtained the submission of the Zakarids and left them in place in their regions.
 They confirmed Shanshe in his fief, and even added to it the fief of Avag, son of Ivane.
-Further, in 1243, they gave Akhlat to the princess T’amt’a, daughter of Ivane.
+Further, in 1243, they gave Akhlat to the princess Tamta, daughter of Ivane.